mdere/michael_dere_general_assembly/09/assignment/address_book/README.md

       <li>sqlite3 > .read schema.sql</li>
     </ul>
   <li>Run bundle exec ruby main.rb</li>
-  <li>It will bring you to pry console -- You may push ctrl-d to exist out and proceed with main.rb</li>
+  <li>It will bring you to pry console -- You may push ctrl-d to exit out and proceed with main.rb</li>
   <li>Create a User Name</li>
     <ul>
       <li>You may create more after quiting, by selecting the quit application option</li>